rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-Finally, the `close()` method move the state of the scope to `CLOSE`, as we saw.
-The curious reader should have noticed that the scope uses `jdk.internal.misc.ThreadFlock` to manage threads forked by a scope. `ThreadFlock` are a low-level mechanism to manage correlated threads in the JDK.
-It's to low-level that is even hard to find documentation associated with them.
+Finally, the `close()` method moves the state of the scope to `CLOSE`, as we saw.
+The curious reader should have noticed that the scope uses `jdk.internal.misc.ThreadFlock` to manage threads forked by a scope.
+ThreadFlock is a low-level mechanism to manage correlated threads in the JDK.
+It's so low-level that it is even hard to find documentation associated with it.

 By the way, we said that calling the `shutdown` method stops all the pending subtasks forked by the scope.
 The above implementation shows how the method stops the task, calling the `interruptAll` private method.
 Here is its implementation of the core of the method: